 This section explains the configuration settings required for MySQL Server instances that you want to use for Group Replication.
-For background information, see Section 17.7.2, “Group Replication Limitations”.
+For background information, see Section 17.3, “Requirements and Limitations”.

 The following settings configure replication according to the MySQL Group Replication requirements.

 server_id=1 gtid_mode=ON enforce_gtid_consistency=ON master_info_repository=TABLE relay_log_info_repository=TABLE binlog_checksum=NONE log_slave_updates=ON log_bin=binlog binlog_format=ROW

 These settings configure the server to use the unique identifier number 1, to enable global transaction identifiers and to store replication metadata in system tables instead of files.
 Additionally, it instructs the server to turn on binary logging, use row-based format and disable binary log event checksums.
 For more details see Section 17.3.1, “Group Replication Requirements”.

 At this point the option file ensures that the server is configured and is instructed to instantiate the replication infrastructure under a given configuration.
 The following section configures the Group Replication settings for the server.

 plugin_load_add='group_replication.so' transaction_write_set_extraction=XXHASH64 group_replication_group_name="aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa" group_replication_start_on_boot=off group_replication_local_address= "s1:33061" group_replication_group_seeds= "s1:33061,s2:33061,s3:33061" group_replication_bootstrap_group=off

 plugin-load-addadds the Group Replication plugin to the list of plugins which the server loads at startup.
 This is preferable in a production deployment to installing the plugin manually.